PART A: INFORMAL

 Municipal Act, but shall not refer the recommendation other than back to the

-(3) Council can terminate the Integrity Commissioner only by a
+(3) Council can terminate the Integrity Commissioner by a majority vote of Council.
+(Resolution C066-2022)

 (4) Upon receipt of recommendations from the Integrity Commissioner,